-Ross responded with Charles Beamish, based on a composite character made up of Charles Manson and local legend Darryl Beamish*.
+Ross responded with Charles Beamish, based on a composite character made up of Charles Manson and local legend Darryl Beamish1.
 If one murderer is good, two is SO much better!
-The lyrics to this meisterwerke have unfortunately been lost in the mists of time but happily a recording still exists, enabling us to decipher the chorus: "I go MAD!!!
+The lyrics to this meisterwerke have unfortunately been lost in the mists of time but happily a recording still exists, enabling us to decipher the chorus: “I go MAD!!!
 I go MAD!!!
-I go MAD!!!...".
-And it was a rather remarkable piece of music, with Nine and Nine Is-style drumming and electrifying transitions as well.
-[Ed. note: Nine and Nine Is is a song off the album Da Capo by 60s LA band Love]
+I go MAD!!!…”.
+And it was a rather remarkable piece of music, with Nine and Nine Is-style drumming2 and electrifying transitions as well.

 Nothing daunted by Ross’s masterful attempt to outdo me in depravity, I quickly responded with Aryan Boy, inspired by a remark made in the movie The Mercenaries which had screened as the Midday Movie around this time.
 In it, Hardy Kruger, who played a murdering fascist, was described as a “good Aryan boy”.
 So I set to work:

 I’m a blonde l’il Aryan boy

 And I do what I have to do;